ww-driving/nd013-c1-vision-starter/c1_report.md

 ### Training
-#### Reference experiment
+#### Experiment 1: Reference experiment
-The reference experiment use the `ssd_resnet50_v1_fpn_640x640_coco17_tpu-8` pretrained model as a baseline and use the default training parameters in the `pipeline.config`.
+The reference experiment uses the `ssd_resnet50_v1_fpn_640x640_coco17_tpu-8` pretrained model as a baseline and uses the default training parameters in the `pipeline.config`.
 Due to the limited memory of the GPU card, we can only run the training process and the evaluation process sequentially.

 The following Tensorboard chart illustrate the training process:
 ![training](training/reference/training.png)